 Casting and Fishing Instruction

 If you don't have any fly fishing gear don't rush out to make a purchase for your class.
 All equipment is provided.
-Redington and Sage equipment are used for all classes.
+Echo and Redington equipment are used for all classes.
 A loaner program is also available, enabling you to practice while you decide on a purchase.

 Fly casting and fishing instruction, like many things, has a series of different levels of proficiency.
 Classes are structured to provide the basics of a simple cast with the goal of casting 30 feet with good, efficient form.
 A typical request is from someone that has been invited to go fly fishing with friends using guides and drift boats.
 For them the key is to get a good, serviceable 20-to-30-foot pick-up-and-lay-down cast with a 5 or 6 wt that will work from a drift boat so that they can have an enjoyable experience.
 This sparks a level of interest that requires additional casting skills for fishing drys, nymphs, tandem rigs, mending to get the 'drift' just right, adding length to the cast, learning to 'haul', casting in the wind, casting from technical poling skiffs, and more.
 Intermediate and advanced instruction are structured to develop a better understanding of the casting fundamentals so that those additional skills can be added easily.